lrogana/p2ptest/README.md

 A minimal Go demo for experimenting with [libp2p](https://libp2p.io/) peer-to-peer networking.

-This project creates a simple peer node using [go-libp2p](https://github.com/libp2p/go-libp2p).
+This creates a simple peer node using [go-libp2p](https://github.com/libp2p/go-libp2p).
 You can use it to start two or more nodes locally or on separate machines, connect them, and exchange simple messages.

 ## Features